stanthomas/tinyxml2-ex/USAGE.md

 ```

 ##### Copy an element
 An element branch, i.e. including all its decendents, can be copied to another element becoming a child branch of that element.
-The destination can be in the same XML document or another XML document.
+The destination can be in the same or another XML document.
 ```c++
 // create the destination element in a new document auto dest = std::make_unique <tinyxml2::XMLDocument>();